Jim Eddy

 James Franklin Eddy (May 2, 1936 – October 27, 2016) was an American football coach in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football at New Mexico State University.

-Early years
+Early life

 Eddy attended Checotah High School, where he played multiple sports.
 He played as a running back in football.
 He graduated at 16 years old, after skipping 2 grades early in his education.

 He accepted a football scholarship from New Mexico State University, where he played defensive back and running back.

 Coaching career

 Eddy's coaching career began as a high school coach in Odessa, Texas.
 He was later named head coach at Roswell High School.
 In 1968, he joined the coaching staff at his alma mater, New Mexico State University, where he was an assistant head coach and defensive coordinator.

 In 1972, he joined Tommy Hudspeth's UTEP Miners coaching staff as the defensive coordinator.

 Eddy's next coaching job was as the defensive coordinator of Saskatchewan Roughriders, which he held until he was promoted to head coach in 1977.
 In Eddy's first season, the Roughriders went 8–8 and missed the playoffs only one season removed from playing the Ottawa Rough Riders in the 64th Grey Cup.
 Eddy was fired during the 1978 season after the Riders lost their first five games.

 In 1979, Eddy joined the Hamilton Tiger-Cats coaching staff, where he was reunited with his former boss in Saskatchewan, John Payne.
 His next coaching job was with the Montreal Alouettes, first as the defensive backfield coach, then as the Als interim head coach.

 In 1982, he moved to the front office as Director of Operations and Player Personnel of the Toronto Argonauts.
 Along with head coach Bob O'Billovich, he helped rebuilt an Argonauts team that had gone 2–14 the prior season into a team that won the East Division championships in both of Eddy's seasons there and won the 71st Grey Cup in 1983.